Ecommerce vs Social Commerce: Understanding How Social Platforms Are Reshaping Online Retail

 • Omnichannel retailers blend physical and digital commerce, leveraging their brick-and-mortar footprint for competitive advantages in fulfillment, returns, and experiential shopping.

 The diversification of ecommerce channels now extends beyond traditional websites to include mobile commerce, voice shopping, connected TV commerce, and of course, social commerce.
 This proliferation of touchpoints creates both opportunities and challenges for retail media marketers seeking to meet consumers wherever they shop.
+This is where investing in retail media solutions can help teams centralize marketplace advertising workflows and reporting across retailer networks.

 Social commerce represents the intersection of social interactions and shopping experiences, enabling consumers to discover, research, and purchase products without leaving their social media apps.
 Rather than replacing traditional ecommerce, social commerce emerged as a natural extension—recognizing that consumers already use social platforms to influence their purchasing decisions.